 Fortunately, you can ask for an inspection and have a competitive offer.
 Home inspections are often used as a negotiation tool to ask for a lower price or for the seller to pay for repairs, but it’s also very possible to conduct one simply for peace of mind without asking the seller for anything.

 This may work especially well in today’s market where Barnes says sellers’ attitudes toward what they can get for their home are behind the current trends.
 “We’re still seeing some sellers that want to get a good price and not have to fix anything,” he says.
-“They want to sell quickly with multiple offers, and they’re kind of lagging six months behind where the market is because they still think we’re in a red hot seller’s market.”
+“They want to sell quickly with multiple offers, and they’re kind of lagging behind where the market is because they still think we’re in a red hot seller’s market.”

 Using an inspection for informational purposes rather than as leverage for repairs can help make a financed offer more attractive.